Countly/countly-sdk-documentation/react_native_bridged/next.md

 <pre>Countly.askForNotificationPermission();</pre>
 <h3>Push Notification Customization</h3>
 <p>
+  Currently, push notification customization is only supported for Android devices.
-  Currently you can customize the accent color of your push notifications for both platforms and for Android devices you can also decide on the sound of the notifications.
+  You can only select the accent color of your notifications and provide a custom notification sound.
 </p>
 <div class="callout callout--warning">
   <p>